facebookresearch/habitat-challenge/README.md

     git clone -b rearrangement-challenge-2022 https://github.com/facebookresearch/habitat-challenge.git
     cd habitat-challenge
     ```

+1. Download the dataset with
+    ```
+    python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets --data-path <path to download folder>
+    ```
+    If this step was successful, you should see the train, val and minival splits in the `<path to download folder>/datasets/replica_cad/rearrange/v1/{train, val, minival}` folders respectively.

+1. Now, create a symlink to the downloaded data in your habitat-challenge repository:
+    ```
+    mkdir -p data
+    ln -s <absolute path to download folder> data
+    ```

+### Local Docker Evaluation
+In these steps, we will evaluate a sample agent in Docker.
+We evaluate in Docker because EvalAI requires submitting a Docker image to run your agent on the leaderboard. **Since these steps depend on [nvidia-docker v2](https://github.com/NVIDIA/nvidia-docker), they will only run on Linux**; no Windows or MacOS.

 1. Implement your own agent or try one of ours.
 We provide an agent in `agents/random_agent.py` that takes random actions.